 It is worth starting to define (or redefine) the purpose of the brand – brand purpose.
 It’s a notion broader than just a business purpose in a traditional, previously dominant economic paradigm.
 To grow, a business obviously needs to generate profit.
 To build a strong brand, the company should have an overarching goal in a more general context.
 A good example is Patagonia, which has completely abandoned its focus on growth.
 The higher purpose, azimuth, or values around which we operate should be the authentic answer to the question: ‘Why does the company exist?’
 Our response should be as important to our organization as it is to the wider consumer community.

 Strong brands have a well-defined brand purpose and a communications strategy that supports that purpose when engaging with consumers in multiple ways.
-However, by engaging the whole organization, a brand can achieve true authenticity and consistency.
+However, by engaging the whole organization, a brand can achieve true authenticity and brand consistency.
 It is not the task of the marketing team alone.

 What do you think are the biggest challenges when building a strong brand?

 The greatest difficulty is continuous transformation, in response to the dynamically changing needs and attitudes of consumers.
 The customers have more and more control over the products they like or even adore.
 They want to have a say in what is produced and how it is produced.
 To keep up with it, the organization must be agile, and the brand must engage people in co-creating solutions.

-Often this kind of agility is difficult to achieve.
+Often this kind of agility in branding is difficult to achieve.
 In some industries, such as fashion, we can see companies keeping up with these changes, dictated especially by ecology.
 On the other hand, in other sectors, such as the energy industry, it is difficult to carry out a transformation of organizations even over one decade.
 An example is our client, Shell.
 In its new strategy, Shell assumes long-term changes over the next 30 years.
 Because that’s how long it will take to move towards renewables and revolutionize the energy industry globally.

 Which brands do you consider strong and why?